cjmlgrto/mlgrto.com/_posts/2017/2017-01-04-books-read.md

 preview: /uploads/blog/2017/2017-01-04-books-read/preview.jpg
 ---

 There used to be a website called [Readmill](http://readmill.com) where I could post reviews of books that I've read.
 It was fairly popular in its hayday and some likened it to be the *Yelp* of books.
-But it shut down not too long ago and—  coupled with my [hectic transition into Uni](http://log.mlgrto.com/post/122224865875/semester-one)— I've slowly lost interest in reading.
+But it shut down not too long ago and —  coupled with my [hectic transition into Uni](http://log.mlgrto.com/post/122224865875/semester-one) — I've slowly lost interest in reading.

 But early last year, I decided I would go back into it.
 I think it's because I've gotten sick of the web's consistently poor (due to the nature of its hurriedly-written) writing quality.
-Anyhow, here are the books I've read— my thoughts included— during the year that was 2016.
+Anyhow, here are the books I've read — my thoughts included — during the year that was 2016.

 ## Surely You Must Be Joking Mr. Feynman!